reubenharry/sampler-benchmarks/sampler-comparison/MAMS_PAPER_2025/mams_paper_results.md

 This document outlines the steps to generate the results for the MAMS paper, which was performed using the `sampler-comparison` package on the branch `research` of the `sampler-benchmarks` repository in which `sampler-comparison` is contained.

+## Blackjax version

+The results were generated with TODO

 ## Table 1

-These results were generated with `sampler_comparison/experiments/experiment.py`.
+These results were generated with the scripts in the `table1` folder.

-For the paper, these results were run individually, with a varying number of steps for each model (as long as the sampler converges, the number of steps does not matter), and with a varying number of chains (512 chains for `Banana_MAMS`).

 ### Models